x72x/PyDTOC/README.md

 # About this project:
-- This project created to conver any dict into class in python :) check [PyPI](https://pypi.org/project/pydtoc/)
+- This project created to convert any dict into class in python :) check [PyPI](https://pypi.org/project/pydtoc/)

 # Install: